mjc284/mjc284_fsm_processor/README.md

 * else         = store new MOSI data into the register

 The SPI output operates with 3 types of instruction data from the MOSI:
-* "0b00000000" = no operation/send back stored register data through MISO
+* "0b00000000" = no operation/send back output data through MISO
 * "0b11111111" = clear output data to zero.
 * else         = update output data with data recieved from MOSI.

+The demo codes in the /src/software/demo use these modules for blinking or animating LEDs.

 ## Software <a name="Software"></a>